 The Township is an equal opportunity employer committed to inclusive, barrier-free recruitment and selection processes and work environments.
 We will accommodate the needs of applicants under Accessibility for Ontarians with Disabilities Act (AODA) throughout all stages of the recruitment and selection process, upon the request of the applicant.
 Please advise in advance if you require accommodation.

-AVAILABLE EMPLOYMENT OPPORTUNITIES ARE LISTED BELOW:
+AVAILABLE EMPLOYMENT OPPORTUNITIES ARE LISTED BELOW:none at this time

 TO OBTAIN A MARRIAGE LICENCE